 If you apply the right practices when raising these birds, then you can be sure to get the best results from your feathered friends.
-Read on to learn how to raise pigeons at home and the best practices you should employ.
+Read on to learn how to raise pigeons at home and what practices you should employ.
 For you to successfully raise pigeons at home, you must know the best practices for keeping them.

 In brief, what are the best practices for raising pet pigeons?
 Well, they include:

-1. Raising them in pairs
+- Raising them in pairs

-2. Providing secure and comfortable housing
+- Providing secure and comfortable housing

-3. Controlling the living environment
+- Controlling the living environment

-4. Providing enough and healthy food
+- Providing enough healthy food

-5. Providing enough and clean water
+- Providing enough clean water

-6. Providing well-designed nest boxes
+- Providing well-designed nest boxes

-7. Preventing and controlling parasites promptly
+- Preventing and controlling parasites promptly

-8. Preventing and treating diseases and injuries accordingly
+- Preventing and treating diseases and injuries accordingly

-9. Securing baths for them
+- Securing baths for them

-10. Providing flypens and perches
+- Providing flypens and perches

-11. Banding them for easy management
+- Banding them for easy management

 Pigeons like to live in pairs (male and female), so when buying them, ensure that you get an even number.
 The birds usually pair themselves, but for the ones that cannot pair, lock them in a nest box for a few days and they will bond.
-The feathered pets will pair only if they share similar characteristics and behaviors.
+The birds will pair only if they share similar characteristics and behaviors.

-Provide Secure and Comfortable Housing
+2. Provide Secure and Comfortable Housing

-It is recommended to install more than one loft/coop (pigeon house) if you have more than one pair of the birds.
+It is best to install more than one loft/coop (pigeon house) if you have more than one pair of the birds.
 Some pigeons do not get along well with others, and so if you have some which are aggressive, it is important to house them in a separate coop.